xcalderona/General-Code/README.md

 # General-Code
-Includes code from university courses and internship
+This repo includes code from a university course on data analysis in python.
+It will also soon include work in C# used in a Unity project.